-Jane Atkins is one of Britain’s most diverse violists with performances encompassing multiple genres including Baroque to Contemporary music, Dance and Jazz.
+Jane Atkins in one of Britain’s most diverse violists with performances encompassing multiple genres including Barque to Contemporary music, Dance and Jazz.

 At the age of six Jane was awarded a scholarship to the Yehudi Menuhin School.
-She completed her studies with David Takeno at the Guildhall School of Music and Drama where she won the LPO/Pioneer Young Soloist of the Year and gained second prize in the Lionel Tertis competition.
-Since her solo debut performing the Walton concerto with Kurt Sanderling and the London Philharmonic, Jane has appeared as a soloist throughout the UK and Europe performing with the Chamber Orchestra of Europe, the BBC Symphony Orchestra, the English and Scottish Chamber Orchestras: the Dutch and Danish Radio Orchestras and both the City of London and Northern Sinfonias.
-As a recitalist she has performed in most of major British Festivals including Harrogate, Spitalfields, Newbury, Cheltenham, East Neuk and Edinburgh.
+She complete her studies with David Takeno at the Guildhall School of Music and Drama where she won the LPO/Pioneer Young Soloist of the Year and gained second prize in the Lionel Tetris competition.
+Since her solo debut performing the Walton concerto with Kurt Sanderling and the London Philharmonic, Jane has appeared as a soloist throughout the UK and Europe performing with the Chamber Orchestra of Europe, the BBC Symphony Orchestra, the English and Scottish Chamber Orchestras, the Dutch and Danish Radio Orchestras and both the City of London and Northern Sinfonias.
+As a recitalist she has performed in most of the major British Festivals including Harrogate, Spitalfields, Newbury, Cheltenham, East Neuk and Edinburgh.

-After four years as Principal viola in the Chamber Orchestra of Europe Jane joined the Scottish Chamber Orchestra as Principal viola in 2008.
-Her more recent solo collaborations include performances of Mozart’s Sinfonia Concertante with both Alexander Janiczek and Stephanie Gonley, Brahms F minor sonata with Llyr Williams and Auerbach’s Sogno di Stabat Mater with Hugo Ticciati.
-In the SCO’s 2015/16 season Jane performed Kurtag’s Movement with Robin Ticciati and Britten’s Lachrymae with Oliver Knudsen and her recent performance of Martinu’s Rhapsody Concerto with Robin Ticciati was critically praised.
+After four years as Principal viola in the Chamber Orchestra of Europe, Jane joined the Scottish Chamber Orchestra as Principal viola in 2008.
+Her more recent solo collaborations include performances of Mozart’s Sinfonia Concertante with both Alexander Janiczek and Stephanie Gonley, Brahms F minor sonata with Llyr Williams and Auerbach’s Songo di Stabat Mater with Hugo Ticciati.
+In the SCO’s 2015/16 season Jane performed Kurtag’s Movement with Robin Ticciati and Britten’s Lachrymae with Oliver Knussen.